SteveMuiyuro/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script deletes a directory
 This script changes a directory to the previous
 This script ists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+This script prints the type of the file named